29 Oct 2023

 We have another phrase, keng, chow keng.
 What is keng?
 Keng means you actually, not is, you ... you fake a situation.
 So we say, "keng MC."
 You chiong last night, you went pubbing, clubbing last night until you cannot sleep well, so the next morning you say, "Boss, I ...
 I ...
 I sick lah, lao sai [diarrhea in Hokkien] ah."
 Actually, where got lao sai, you just ... you just irresponsible the night before, but you say you, "lao sai."
 "So boss, I cannot come because I sick hor, take MC."
 That's keng MC lah.

 Or jiak zua can be that I turn in late at work every time, and I leave early every day.
-Or it could be that at my workplace, my desktop has multiple windows open, when boss walks by, wah, the Excel sheet comes up, the reports come up.
-But when boss is away, my football news comes up, my WhatsApp chat comes up, my Shopee webpage comes up.
+Or it could be that at my workplace, my desktop have multiple windows open, when boss walks by, wah, the Excel sheet comes up, the reports come up.
+But when boss is away, my football news comes up, my WhatsApp chat come up, my Shopee webpage comes up.
 That's what it means to jiak zua, because you're supposed to work, but you somehow eat snake.

 Actually, I have no idea why it's called eat snake, but that's how it is.
 Or maybe you regularly go to the toilet, not because you need to pee, but you go toilet, sit there, play phone, play your game.
 Your boss can't find you because you're in the toilet.
 Or we take extended breaks at the water cooler, have long chats at the pantry with our colleagues.
 Well, these are the various ways, perhaps we can be found guilty of jiak zua.